Third Party Administrator License

 - Being licensed by the IRDAI would ensure that information related to policyholders is secure.

-- Licencing helps improving standards of diligence and governance related to insurance intermediaries.
+- Licensing helps improving standards of diligence and governance related to insurance intermediaries.

-The primary authority related to the Third Party Administrator Licence is the Insurance Regulatory and Development Authority of India (IRDAI).
-The law behind the Third Party Administrator Licence is the Insurance Act 1938 and the Insurance Regulatory and Development Authority Act 1999.
+The primary authority related to the Third Party Administrator License is the Insurance Regulatory and Development Authority of India (IRDAI).
+The law behind the Third Party Administrator License is the Insurance Act 1938 and the Insurance Regulatory and Development Authority Act 1999.
 The principal regulations are the Insurance Regulatory and Development Authority of India (Third Party Administrators - Health Services) Regulations, 2016.

-For securing a Third Party Administrator Licence, the applicant has to satisfy the following:
+For securing a Third Party Administrator License, the applicant has to satisfy the following:

-No Individual or Company can carry out the third-party administrator business and provide health services without having the registration requirements and valid licence as per the authority.
+No Individual or Company can carry out the third-party administrator business and provide health services without having the registration requirements and valid license as per the authority.

 A Third Party Administrator has to carry out the business related to the rendering of health services.